 Students are encouraged to collaborate with faculty on articles and books for publication.
-Authorship will follow APA guidelines.
-Students are also encouraged to collaborate with faculty on presentations, and may do co-therapy, co-mediation, etc. with faculty as indicated by their practicum supervisor.
+Students are also encouraged to collaborate with faculty on presentations, and may do cotherapy, co-mediation, etc. with faculty as indicated by their practicum supervisor.
 In general, collaborative relationships are encouraged within the boundaries of mutual respect and appropriate roles.